jeanphix/jeanphix.github.com/_posts/2012-01-20-django-real-world-functional-testing.markdown

 * proxy
 * ...

-When we write functional tests with the "dummy web client":https://docs.djangoproject.com/en/dev/topics/testing/#test-client, we do not cover what's going on over all those layers that composed application globality.
+When we write functional tests with the [dummy web client](https://docs.djangoproject.com/en/dev/topics/testing/#test-client), we do not cover what's going on over all those layers that composed application globality.

 Also, in the real world, we use web client intances such as browsers like chromium, opera, IE... to deal with the application over HTTP and we want our application to run correctly on all those clients.